Shaaali/identity-apps/docs/references/conditional-auth/api-reference.md

       });
       ```

-  * With the `stepId`, `options`, and an empty `eventCallbacks` array.
-Different properties can be defined in the `options` object such as `authenticationOptions`, `authenticatorParams`.
+  * This example uses the `stepId`, `options`, and an empty `eventCallbacks` array.
+Different properties can be defined by the `options` object such as `authenticationOptions` and `authenticatorParams`.
 However, you cannot write a script with only the `stepId` and `options`.
 See the following two examples:

     ``` js
     executeStep(1,{